zhahui/kasisto-server-api/guided-conversation-api/api-overview.md

     d) For unauthenticated users, depending on the form the Webhook should ask the user to login or allow him to proceed unauthenticated.

 2) When KAI starts a new conversation, it sends the form name to use in the *form_name* field.

-*sasha*: this would require that all form_names be unique - if there is not CRUD for form_names, it may be difficult to enforce.
-Should we allow form_name but return a KAI_form_id and require that be submitted in start_conversation - that way we can guarantee uniqueness.
-Thoughts?
+Note that *form_name* is the unique identifier of a form.
+Different forms can't share the same name.

 3) If the user's sentence contains *slots*, KAI identifies the *slots* values and pushes them to the service in the *user_inputs* structure.